RhinoSecurityLabs/IPRotate_Burp_Extension/README.md

 6) Click "Enable".
 7) Once you are done ensure you click disable to delete all the resources which were started.

-If you want to check on the resources and enpoints that were started you can look at the output console in Burp.
+If you want to check on the resources and enpoints that were started or any potential errors you can look at the output console in Burp.

 ![](ui.png)![](example.png)